Mark-S-Bartlett/data-science-project-template/{{ cookiecutter.repo_name }}/README.md

     - Inference time

 - Data metrics:
-    - Ability to benchmark against satellite observations
+    - Ability to benchmark against...
-    - Train with observations, not just FEMA Maps
+    - Train with observations...

 - Reproducibility:
     - Ability to recreate data, ML, and deployment stages using pipeline